autodesk-platform-services/aps-power-automate-tools/README.md

 ## Getting Started

-For prerequisites and tutorials, please check out the [documentation](https://autodesk-platform-services.github.io/aps-power-automate-tools).
+For a tutorial on how to get started, please check out the [documentation](https://autodesk-platform-services.github.io/aps-power-automate-tools).

 ## Troubleshooting